Kings-World/sapphire-plugins/packages/cron/README.md

     ...otherClientOptions,
     cron: {
         // the cron object is optional
-        defaultTimezone: "Europe/London", // the cron pacakge defaults to UTC },
+        defaultTimezone: "Europe/London", // the cron package defaults to UTC },
 });
 ```